rdegges/rdegges-blog/articles/2011/programming-innocence.md

-% Programming Innocence
+Title: Programming Innocence
-%
+Date: 2011-01-12 06:06
-%
+Author: Randall Degges

-# Programming Innocence
+Tags: programming

 I've been programming for a long time.
 When I first started programming, I would spend as long as I humanely could on the computer writing code.
 Sure, my code